kingparra/hpfp/05_-_types/notes.rst

 and in the `Haskell 2010 Language Report <https://www.haskell.org/onlinereport/ haskell2010/haskellch4.html#x10-930004.5.5>`_.

+Also, here is a `wonderful video <https://www.youtube.com/ watch?v=bv7aenMgSkg&list=PLe7Ei6viL6jGp1Rfu0dil1JH1SHk9bgDV&index=16>`_ on type inference.

 5.7 Asserting types for declarations
 ------------------------------------
 Adding type signatures to top level declarations in your code can provide guidance about a functions purpose.
 It's generally a good idea to write them.

-It's been mentioned that the types can express intent by renaming with type aliases making new names with user defined data types.
-This is a good intuition, but using type aliases in particular has some drawbacks.
+It's been mentioned that the types can express intent by giving them more meaningful names.
+This is a good intuition, but some ways of naming types, such as type aliases (defined with the ``type`` keyword) and wrapper types (defined with ``newtype``), can lead to issues with tooling.

 One of these is that searching API documentation by type signature with Hoogle becomes a lot harder.
 Generally the tooling isn't smart enough to resolve type aliases to their underlying types for searches, linting in editors, and other static analysis.
+This means you have to know the name of the type aliases by memory to search for them -- you can't just search for ``:: String -> String`` even though it's semantically just an alias for ``:: Name -> EmailAddr``.

-Just use your best judgement.
+So, just use your best judgement.

-Lest you begin to think that type signature are somehow exclusive to top-level bindings, here's an example of assigning a type to a function within a where clause::
+Lest you begin to think that type signatures are somehow exclusive to top-level bindings, here's an example of assigning a type to a function within a where clause::